Betty Fussell

 Betty Ellen Fussell (born July 28, 1927) is an American writer and is the author of 12 books, ranging from biography to cookbooks, food history and memoir.
 Over the last 50 years, her essays on food, travel and the arts have appeared in scholarly journals, popular magazines and newspapers as varied as The New York Times, The New Yorker, Los Angeles Times, Saveur, Vogue, Food & Wine, Metropolitan Home and Gastronomica.
 Her memoir, My Kitchen Wars, was performed in Hollywood and New York as a one-woman show by actress Dorothy Lyman.
-Her most recent book is Eat Live Love Die, and she is now working on How to Cook a Coyote: A Manual of Survival.
+Her most recent books are Eat Live Love Die, and How to Cook a Coyote: The Joy of Old Age.

 Personal life

 Fussell was born in Riverside, California, on July 28, 1927, where she grew up.
 She married her college sweetheart Paul Fussell in 1949 and had two children, Rosalind and Sam Fussell.
 In 1981 the couple divorced.

 Fussell has traveled widely throughout Europe, the Near East, Africa, India, China, Russia, Latin America, Southeast Asia.
 For many years, she lived in New York City.
 She resides in Santa Barbara, California.